notionparallax/blog/_posts/2020-04-23-waldenpond_explainer.md

 ## How does the computer know what articles to put in your edition of Walden Pond?

 Because you're saving articles as you go along, there's a very strong chance that you will still want to read it when you get back to it.
 When you sign up you can pick the longest article you want to read, and the shortest.
 (E.g. I have my shortest set to 11 minutes because I read articles shorter than that while I'm waiting for the train.)
-The algorithm picks the longest article you have saved that's shorter than your cut-off, then fills up the rest of the space with a random selection.
+The algorithm picks the longest article you have saved that's shorter than your cut-off, then fills up the rest of the space with a random selection[^algo].

 That means that you will get a chance to really get stuck into that long article that's been eluding you.
 Turns out that for me, this month, it's an article about [The demise of the nation state](https://www.theguardian.com/news/2018/apr/05/demise-of-the-nation-state-rana-dasgupta) which is 26 minutes long.
 My bounds are 11–26 minutes, so an example edition for me is: